pkande/xs2a/doc/SPI_Developer_Guide.md

                          Encrypted data that may be stored in the consent management system in the consent linked to a request.They may be null if consent does not contain such data, or request is not done from a workflow with a consent.

-   * Response by the methods "getPaymentStatusById" will contains the following: **contextData**, **payment** and **aspspConsentData**.
+   * Response by the methods "getPaymentStatusById" will contain the following: **contextData**, **payment** and **aspspConsentData**.
 This method will return a response object, which contains the transaction status

 **PaymentAuthorisationSpi**: Interface to be used while implementing payment authorisation flow on SPI level.
 This Interface will be implemented by extending the **AuthorisationSPi**

    The following methods have to be implemented: **authorisePsu**, **requestAvailableScaMethods**, **requestAuthorisationCode**.

-   * **authorisePsu**: This Method authorises psu and returns current (success or failure) authorisation status. have to be use only with embedded SCA Approach.
+   * **authorisePsu**: This method authorises psu and returns current (success or failure) authorisation status. have to be used only with embedded SCA Approach.
 It contains following Data:
       * **contextdata**
       * **psuLoginData**: ASPSP identifier(s) of the psu, provided by TPP within this request
       * **password**: Psu's password